 What’s the difference between Burgundy and Bordeaux?

 But humbler Bordeaux and Burgundy remains relatively good value and in decent supply.
-This is the bond, or perhaps shared DNA, which brings the two regions together in holy matrimony.
-They both offer an astonishing diversity of styles and price points, covering everyday drinking, light, and fruit-driven, white and red, powerfully structured and inaccessible to all but the super-rich.
+This is the bond or shared DNA that brings the two regions together in holy matrimony.
+They offer an astonishing diversity of styles and price points, covering everyday drinking, light and fruit-driven, white and red, powerfully structured and inaccessible to all but the super-rich.
 Bordeaux and Burgundy are also more ‘chameleon-like’ than initially appears.
-The former produces some of the best rose in south-west France; the latter makes an excellent sparkling wine style.
+The former produces some of the best rose in southwest France; the latter makes an excellent sparkling wine style.
 Surprised?
 It’s understandable, as both regions actively under-promote their lesser-known wine styles.
-There are undiscovered gems to be found, even in a path so well-trodden as the Cote d’Or and the Medoc.
-Also, both regions have embraced eco-friendly viticultural methods in recent times, moving towards organic and biodynamic winegrowing.
+Nevertheless, there are undiscovered gems to be found, even in a path so well-trodden as the Cote d’Or and the Medoc.
+Also, both regions have recently embraced eco-friendly viticultural methods, moving towards organic and biodynamic wine growing.

 Nevertheless, Burgundy is undeniably easier to taste in its youth.
 In that sense, the wines of the Cote d’Or win the ‘accessibility’ argument hands down.
-Pinot Noir and Chardonnay, even in perfect and majestically structured vintages, never showcase the tannin, extract and sheer weight of a top Bordeaux.
-Ripe Pinot Noir is the perfect wine to enjoy young; softly structured, it boasts a refreshing acidity and tannic backbone that is entirely manageable even without food.
-That being said, both regions were made for gastronomic pairings, but impatient drinkers and collectors will probably want to take a trip to the Cote d’Or.
+Even in perfect and majestically structured vintages, Pinot Noir and Chardonnay never showcase the tannin, extract and sheer weight of a top Bordeaux.
+Instead, ripe Pinot Noir is the perfect wine to enjoy young; softly structured, it boasts a refreshing acidity and tannic backbone that is entirely manageable even without food.
+Of course, both regions were made for gastronomic pairings, but impatient drinkers and collectors will probably want to take a trip to the Cote d’Or.

 Bordeaux River Garonne

-The crux of the problem is historical in nature.
-In Bordeaux, the classification systems are based around the status of the property in question – an estate is ranked according to its perceived quality, rather than the terroir upon which it relies.
+The crux of the problem is historical.
+In Bordeaux, the classification systems are based on the status of the property in question – an estate is ranked according to its perceived quality rather than the terroir upon which it relies.
 So a leading chateau can purchase its neighbor’s land, blend in lackluster wines from inferior plots, and, in theory, the authorities cannot bat an eyelid.
 In practice, the best estates are rigorous in their quality-control checks and would never sully their reputations by adulterating their Grand Vins.
-Moreover, the 1855 classification, St-Emilion ranking, and chateaux system have provided a useful and relatively easy to understand reference point for consumers worldwide.
-This is Bordeaux’s triumph, its unsurpassed ability to market its wines and make itself understood.
+Moreover, the 1855 classification, St-Emilion ranking, and chateaux system have provided a useful and relatively easy-to-understand reference point for consumers worldwide.
+Bordeaux’s triumph is its unsurpassed ability to market its wines and make itself understood.
 It is a French region for the 21st century, increasingly relying on luxury tourism and even flirting with direct sales.

 In contrast, Burgundy owes its structure and hierarchy to the Catholic faith.
 This is not an area run by marketers and publicists.
 Centuries ago, the Cistercian monks, who were heavily involved in vine cultivation and winemaking for their religious orders, started to delineate Burgundy’s terroirs and sub-regions according to their quality and character.
 This remained the reference point even after the land was transferred wholesale into private ownership, which happened largely due to the French Revolution.

 There is another important caveat to the above.
 Even the most legendary vineyards like Le Montrachet will have multiple owners growing grapes and producing wine.
 Are those winemakers of equal value?
-The answer is likely to be no, and so the producer is as important as the terroir, from that perspective.
+From that perspective, the answer is likely to be no, so the producer is as important as the terroir.
 But ultimately, the Burgundians remain committed to the idea of terroir first, winemaking second.

-However, the grape varieties are, conversely, the most straightforward aspect of Burgundy’s wines.
-Red Burgundy is produced from Pinot Noir, white from Chardonnay.
+However, the grape varieties are the most straightforward aspect of Burgundy’s wines.
+Red Burgundy is produced from Pinot Noir and white from Chardonnay.
 Some appellations are entitled to grow and produce Aligote, a grape that plays a minor role today in global Burgundy sales and is never part of the Premier Cru and Grand Cru wines.
 Historically, that wasn’t the case, but Aligote has long been relegated to a local curiosity.
 But more importantly, it is utterly forbidden to blend grapes in appellations like Chambertin and Volnay.
 Top red and white Burgundy from the Cote de Nuits and Cote de Beaune must be based on 100% Pinot Noir and Chardonnay – period.
-The natural corollary of a philosophy which places the primacy of the vineyard front and center is not wishing to sully the terroir expression.
-From a Burgundian’s perspective, it is lunacy to grow Grand Cru Pinot Noir as a distinct expression of a certain terroir in the Cote d’Or, and then blur and distort that expression by blending-in wines from a different vineyard.
+The natural corollary of a philosophy that places the vineyard’s primacy front and center does not wish to sully the terroir expression.
+From a Burgundian’s perspective, it is lunacy to grow Grand Cru Pinot Noir as a distinct expression of a certain terroir in the Cote d’Or and then blur and distort that expression by blending-in wines from a different vineyard.
 Maintaining separate terroir-expressions is sacrosanct in Burgundy – it is what buyers covet and expect from their wines.
-Approaches and attitudes have remained largely intransigent for centuries – question them at your peril.
+Question them at your peril; approaches and attitudes have mainly remained intransigent for centuries.

 Perhaps this is where the real envy lies.
-Bordeaux, even at the First-Growth level, still has to market its wines.
+Even at the First-Growth level, Bordeaux still has to market its wines.
 Even middle-rank claret is no guaranteed sell, competing in a tough marketplace.
 But top Burgundy sells out effortlessly and rapidly each year; it would do so even if growers actively discouraged consumers from buying.
-Burgundy fans – due to the minute volumes – are always queuing at the door, often six months before the harvest has begun.
+Due to the minute volumes, Burgundy fans are always queuing at the door, often six months before the harvest has begun.
 This is a region that never loses any sleep overselling its wines.